Proposal (102) to South American Classification Committee

 Comments from Nores: "NO. Por las razones dadas en las respuestas a las propuestas 99 y 100."

-Comments from Jaramillo: "NO. Straw-backed is a great improvement over green-throated.
+Comments from Jaramillo: "NO. Straw-backed is a great improvement over Green-throated.
 I have seen this species several times, and I don't think I recall the green throat at all, the back stands out like a sore thumb.
 I do vote for name stability in general, but while some of these new names have had a relatively short existence, it perhaps adds up to more general use than 30+ years of the old name, in other words more people know the new names than the old names.
 Given this problem, sometimes keeping a stable old name becomes an effective name change for the user group.
 Given that for this and proposal 101, I find the new names much improved from the old names, I feel better voting yes on both.
 Again, I like the symmetry of these names for these similarly patterned and presumably sister species."